-This problem can happen for a selection of reasons, but it’s exceptionally irritating to have Windows automatically switches to the integrated GPU and not noticing until you want to play your favorite video game.
-Admittedly, this is an extreme case, but it serves to illustrate the point.
+This problem can occur for a selection of reasons, but it’s exceptionally annoying to have Windows automatically switch to the integrated GPU and not noticing it until you want to play your favorite video game.
+Admittedly, this is an extreme case, but it illustrates the point.

-It can also happen for seemingly random, unexplained reasons, but the truth is that there’s an explanation for everything that happens in your PC and this is no exception.
-Sometimes when you’re playing an especially graphically intensive game, your GPU may overheat and temporarily shut down.
-And sometimes, they don’t come back online and just return a black screen.
+It can also happen for seemingly random reasons, but the truth is that there’s an explanation for everything that happens in your PC and this is no exception.
+If you’re playing a particularly graphically intensive game, your GPU may overheat and temporarily shut down.
+Sometimes, it doesn’t even come back online and simply returns a black screen.

-Luckily, most modern motherboards (or CPUs) come with an integrated graphics card and you can simply switch your monitor to that output (found on motherboard’s backplate, next to every other device input, like USB or PS/2).
+Luckily, most modern motherboards (or CPUs) come with an integrated graphics card.
+You can simply switch your monitor to that output (which you can find on your motherboard’s backplate, right next to every other device input, like USB or PS/2).
 That way you can troubleshoot the issue “from the inside”.

-At that point, your first step should be getting to Device Manager and finding your GPU and seeing if it’s disabled.
-If you click on your GPU, you can see that and at the same time simply click ‘Enable device’ and that should fix the problem.
+At that point, your first step should be getting to Device Manager, finding your GPU and checking if it’s disabled.
+By clicking on your GPU, you can also choose ‘Enable device’ to fix the problem.

-However, it’s also unfortunately possible that the Device Manager won’t even recognize your discrete GPU and will instead just show properties of the integrated one.
+Unfortunately, it’s also possible that the Device Manager won’t even recognize your discrete GPU and will instead just show properties of the integrated one.
 In that case, you’ll have to check the BIOS/UEFI, but we’ll get to that in a bit.

-Sometimes the ‘GPU not detected’ error will occur upon the installation of new drivers when something goes awry.
-Be it a faulty driver on its own, or new driver’s incompatibility with another component inside the PC, the options are too numerous to name entirely.
+Sometimes the ‘Graphics card not detected’ error will occur upon the installation of new drivers when something goes awry.
+Be it a faulty driver on its own or new drivers’ incompatibility with another component inside the PC, the options are too numerous to name.

-It may be a little cheeky to claim that those are squarely manufacturer’s fault.
-More often, that’s a user’s mistake in downloading the wrong driver.
+It may be a little cheeky to claim that those are squarely the manufacturer’s fault.
+More often than not, the user makes a mistake in downloading the wrong driver.
 In that case, you want to carefully examine the GPU model you have and download the proper driver while removing the previous mistakenly installed one.

-However, as the GPU technology advances, the manufacturer’s are moving to a method of having a GPU management software installed automatically when a new card is inserted.
+However, as the GPU technology advances, manufacturers are beginning to prefer the method of having a GPU management software installed automatically when a new card is inserted.
 This software then takes responsibility for updating drivers.

-Sometimes, this issue can happen after Windows update where the only solution is to roll back the update and not install it after you make sure this problem no longer persists by checking related forums and communities or by tediously installing the update, checking for yourself and either getting a positive result or being forced to roll back the update once again.
+Sometimes, this issue can happen after a Windows update.
+The only solution here is to roll back the update and not install it until you make sure this problem no longer persists, by checking related forums and communities, or by installing the update and either getting a positive result or being forced to roll back the update once again.

 BIOS/UEFI Issue And Fix

 BIOS is in charge of your hardware and that should be the first logical step in checking whether your GPU is disconnected.
-If you’re having an issue that we talked about earlier where your monitor doesn’t detect the GPU and only shows a black screen, you can use the integrated GPU to access the BIOS.
+If your monitor doesn’t detect the GPU and only shows a black screen, you can use the integrated GPU to access BIOS.

 Before we get to the case opening part, it’s good to check if your BIOS is up to date.
 This is a finicky operation, so it’s best to carefully follow the instructions from your motherboard’s manufacturer.
-Even if your BIOS is up to date, getting it reflashed may fix the problem.
+Even if it is up to date, getting your BIOS reflashed may fix the problem.